Baked vegan pumpkin cheesecake that is packed with pumpkin flavor and spices, has a crunchy ginger cookie crust and optional caramel pecan topping.

 Press the crust mixture into your cake pan as firmly as possible.
 This will prevent your vegan pumpkin cheesecake from crumbling when you cut into it!

-We're par-baking the crust so it remains crunchy in the final cheesecake.
+We're par-baking the crust so it's still crunchy when the whole cheesecake is ready.

 Tips for making the cheesecake filling